TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

   lesson.

 - Use a timer during student lessons, and hold up a “1 minute” warning sign to keep students on pace.
-This can become a fun/silly challenge if that suits your teaching style.
+This can become a fun challenge.
 Use a buzzer or gong to keep the lessons on schedule in a non stressful way.

 If students are speeding through the content, encourage them to complete one of the following projects (depending on how much time is available):